Tacoma Rainiers Game Notes: at Salt Lake (5:35 PT)

 THE O'B RELIEVER: Rainiers RHP Riley O'Brien (Seattle-born, Shorewood High School) has struck out 48.3% of batters faced over his last seven appearances (7.2 IP); he's K'd 14 of the last 29 hitters he's faced.

-STEAL A BASE, STEAL A TACO(MA): The Rainiers lead Triple-A in stolen bases with 150; Buffalo (Toronto) of the International League ranks second with 145.
+STEAL A BASE, STEAL A TACO(MA): The Rainiers lead all of Triple-A in stolen bases with 150; Omaha (147) and Buffalo (146) of the International League rank second and third.
 Tacoma outfielder Forrest Wall is second in the PCL with 34 steals, and became the first to steal 30 bases for the Rainiers since Ian Miller (33) in 2018.
 Wall is striving to be the first Tacoma player to steal 40 since Lance Blankenship of the 1988 Tacoma Tigers (Oakland A's affiliate).

 Last season, Wall swiped 35 bags for Buffalo while in the Toronto Blue Jays organization, third-most in the IL (Triple-A East).
 Jimmy Sexton (56, 1981 Tigers- OAK), Rusty McNealy (43, 1983 Tigers- OAK) and Del Alston (43, 1979 Tugs- CLE) own the top three stealing seasons in Tacoma's Triple-A history.